george-carlin/abroaders/README.md

 There may be some steps that I've missed and it's important I keep the script updated and working well for every new developer!

+The setup script should also seed your database with some sample data, including some admin accounts.
+Get the admin login info from `lib/tasks/seed.rake` and you can log in at `/admin/sign_in`.
+(Remember that 'normal' user accounts log in at `/sign_in`.

 ## Workflow + Branching model